Do It Again (The Beach Boys song): 2011 remake

 In 2011 the surviving Beach Boys; Brian Wilson, Mike Love, Al Jardine, Bruce Johnston and David Marks came together in the studio to re-record "Do It Again" as part of their 50th anniversary celebration.
 The re-recorded version featured Mike Love (verses) and Brian Wilson (bridge) on lead vocals with longtime Beach Boys and Brian Wilson associate, Jeff Foskett, performing the falsetto vocals.
 It was released as a bonus track in special editions of That's Why God Made the Radio.
 "Do It Again" was the opening song performed at all Beach Boys 50th Reunion Tour concerts.
 Both Marks and Beach Boys sideman Scott Totten play guitar on the song; according to sideman John Cowsill, the original processed drum sound from 1968 was sampled for the re-recorded version.
 Other Beach Boys sidemen who play on the re-recording include Cowsill (drums), Darian Sahanaja, Nick Walusko (guitar), Scott Bennett, Gary Griffin, and Brett Simons (bass).

 Solo versions

 In 1995, Brian Wilson rerecorded the song for his album I Just Wasn't Made for These Times and released the track as a single in Britain, although it did not chart.
 The single also featured his rerecording of "'Til I Die", which was also from I Just Wasn't Made for These Times, and a rare B-side "This Song Wants to Sleep with You Tonight".
 He performed the song on the Late Night With David Letterman broadcast of August 17, 1995, with daughter Wendy Wilson performing back up vocals.

 In 1996, Mike Love rerecorded "Do It Again".
 On July 4, 2017, Love remade and released the song again, this time with Mark McGrath, and released it as a single.

+Compilation

+In 1984, Capitol Records released a cassette-only Beach Boys compilation titled Do It Again which included the song.
+The cassette's cover—featuring band members against a blue background—was the visual inspiration for the cover of Weezer's first album, known as the Blue Album.